lestrrat-go/gcp-auto-lb-clean/README.md

 at least 1 hour old in order to be deleted.
 This is to prevent accidental deletes while the proxies are being initialized.

+# DELETING FIREWALL RULES

+Ingress creates firewall rules to allow healthchecks to go through to your nodes.
+And... these can be left dangling as well.

+Each firewall rule contains a target tag, and if it matches a non-existent "gke-*" tag, thes will be deleted, too

 # DELETING SERVICE LOAD BALANCERS

 (UNIMPLEMENTED)